handrews4/CI_PP1_SH/README.md

 Text from - Wikipedia Article
 Icons in the footer from FontAwesome
 Fonts from Google Fonts
-colors selected from Quackit https://www.quackit.com/css/css_color_codes.cfm
+colors selected from Quackit https://www.quackit.com/css/css_color_codes.cfm and https://rgbacolorpicker.com/

 Media